captainGeech42/zanderwork.com/content/blog/jump-host.md

 _**WARNING**_: By default, `-L 8080:myhost.com:80` establishes a listener at `0.0.0.0:8080` on your local system, allowing anyone on your network to connect to your system over port 8080 and get forwarded to the remote system.
 It is highly advised to configure with `-L 127.0.0.1:8080:myhost.com:80` instead to limit the exposure of the forwarded service.

-You can also configure this in your SSH config:
+You can also configure this in your SSH config (this does the same as `-L 127.0.0.1:8080:myhost.com:80`):

 {{< gist captainGeech42 8b7e2e22a77fb3cc013e118e26a899c8 >}}

-(this does the same as `-L 127.0.0.1:8080:myhost.com:80`)
+This is especially useful for accessing internal websites and RDP servers.